-Ninety-three percent of marketing executives in our survey “sometimes or often need to get buy-in from other departments to drive growth”, with the top three departments they need buy-in from listed as sales/business development, product/merchandising, and analytics.
+Ninety-three percent of marketing executives in our survey “sometimes or often need to get buy-in from other departments to drive growth.”
+The top three departments they need buy-in from are sales/business development, product/merchandising, and analytics.

 What compounds this problem is that marketing teams suffer from internal communication issues.
 Thirty-three percent of marketers felt like their team’s function and success metrics are not understood across their organizations.
 With the odds stacked against them, CGOs will have their work cut out for them to achieve firm-level growth if they don’t have any more authority than the CMO did.